Darth Vader: Ahsoka

 Hayden Christensen portrays Anakin in Ahsoka (2023), which takes place after the original trilogy.
 Anakin appears in spirit-form to his former apprentice Ahsoka in the World Between Worlds, an ethereal realm that exists outside of time and space.
 He leads her through visions of their shared past together, including her training, their battles during the Clone Wars, her departure from the Jedi Order and his fall to the dark side.
-In one scene, Anakin's spirit-form alternates between him and Darth Vader (as a cyborg).
 Industrial Light and Magic used "de-aging" technology to make the 42-year-old Christensen appear younger.

+Tales of the Empire

+In the episode "Devoted", Vader makes a brief appearance overseeing the training of the Inquisitors.

+Maul – Shadow Lord

+In the animated series Star Wars: Maul – Shadow Lord (2026), Vader hunts down the former Sith Lord Maul on Janix.
+He duels Maul and two Jedi, Eeko-Dio Daki and Devon Izara.
+Vader kills Daki, but Maul escapes.

 Video games

 Vader is featured in the three-episode virtual reality game series Vader Immortal, which is set between Revenge of the Sith and Rogue One.
 The first episode became available with the launch of the Oculus Quest virtual reality headset in May 2019, while the last was released in November of the same year.
 The series was later released for the Oculus Rift.
 In August 2020, all three episodes were released for PlayStation VR.

 Vader makes a brief appearance at the end of Jedi: Fallen Order (2019).
 He kills the Second Sister for her failure to secure a Jedi Holocron that could lead the Empire to a number of Force-sensitive children.
 He then attempts to personally take the Holocron from Cal Kestis, who barely manages to escape.
 Vader returns as a boss in the sequel, Jedi: Survivor (2023), where he leads an Imperial assault on a Jedi hideout on the planet Jedha.
 He duels Cere Junda, whom he manages to slay after a prolonged battle.

 Both Vader and Anakin are playable characters in every Lego Star Wars video game.
 Vader is a playable character and a boss in Disney Infinity 3.0, and can be unlocked as a playable character for a limited time in Disney Magic Kingdoms.
 A bird version of Vader appears as a playable character and a boss in Angry Birds Star Wars and its sequel.

-Darth Vader was added to Fortnite Battle Royale in 2022 as both a cosmetic outfit, part of the Chapter 3 Season 3 Battle Pass, and as a non-playable character (NPC); On May 16, 2025, as part of the Star Wars: Galactic Battle season of Fortnite, the Darth Vader NPC returned, with the added feature of allowing players to converse with the character, accomplished via generative AI modeled after James Earl Jones' voice.
+Darth Vader was added to Fortnite Battle Royale in 2022 as both a cosmetic outfit—part of the Chapter 3, Season 3 Battle Pass—and as a non-playable character (NPC).
+In May 2025, the Darth Vader NPC returned as part of the Star Wars: Galactic Battle season of Fortnite, with the added feature of allowing players to converse with the character, accomplished via generative AI modeled on James Earl Jones' voice.
 Additionally, an Anakin Skywalker outfit was added in 2023, and a Samurai Darth Vader outfit was added in 2024.